softcover/softcover/lib/softcover/template/chapters/a_chapter.md

       puts "hello, world"
     end

-PolyTeXnic also comes with full support for syntax-highlighted source code using kramdown's default syntax, which combines the language name with indentation:
+Softcover also comes with full support for syntax-highlighted source code using kramdown's default syntax, which combines the language name with indentation:

 {lang="ruby"}
     def hello
       puts "hello, world"
     end

-PolyTeXnic's Markdown mode also extends kramdown to support "code fencing" from GitHub-flavored Markdown:
+Softcover's Markdown mode also extends kramdown to support "code fencing" from GitHub-flavored Markdown:

 ```ruby
 def hello